tomvandig/schema-lang/readme.md

 See the `/schema/input` folder for example schema files.

-These schema files can be converted into a JSON representation, and also in `typescript` code.
-The JSON representation is used when the ECS is exported to JSON the `typescript` code can be found in `/schema/output` and is used to interface with the ECS.
+These schema files can be converted into a JSON representation, and also into `typescript` code.
+The JSON representation is used when the ECS is exported to JSON, the `typescript` code can be found in `/schema/output` and is used to interface with the ECS.

 Using this typescript code, a component can be constructed like this: